CBO Says the Bill Cut Taxes by $3.7 Trillion, Plus Cost of the Refundable Credits

 I said last week that I would comment on the implications of the “fiscal cliff” bill for the next round of federal budget debates, and I want to follow through on that promise/threat.
 Today’s blog post lays the foundation for that discussion by examining the magnitude of the tax changes in the bill, illustrated in the following pie chart.

 Although most fiscal conservatives look at the bill as a tax increase, the Congressional Budget Office (CBO) usually describes it as a multi-trillion tax cut, and not simply because it was passed and signed in 2013.
 The CBO generally measures the fiscal impact of legislation relative to current law at the time of the estimate, not based on current policy at that time.
 In other words, they calculate the fiscal effect compared to what would have happened without the legislation.
-Since the “current law” (up until last week) provided for large tax increases and spending cuts in 2013, the CBO says that the various provisions extending tax breaks or making them permanent create a huge increase in the federal deficit, relative to what it otherwise would have been.
 Read more

 Extension of Bush Tax Cuts Costs Wisconsin $219 Million of Anticipated Estate Tax Revenue